MaHaoxuantb/UL_HomeWork/README.md

 This whole project is following GNU3.0.

 ---
+## What We Learned
+- Communication and synchronous work is important.
+- Front-end UI is the same important as function.

 This project is **no longer under maintenance**, for its dynamic version.
 We hope that it could be on again.
 See you~